crispinprojects/talkcalendar/README.md

 ### Building on Raspberry Pi

 [Raspberry Pi](https://www.raspberrypi.com/software/) have released a new [Raspberry Pi OS based on Debian Trixie](https://www.raspberrypi.com/news/trixie-the-new-version-of-raspberry-pi-os/).
-I have successfully compiled Talk Calendar on a RPi 500 and provided an installer for the latest Raspberry Pi Trixie OS.
+I have successfully compiled Talk Calendar on a Raspberry Pi 500 using the latest Trixie OS and provided a binary and desktop file in the download.

 ### Building on Fedora